-20+ Best Things to Do at Woodbine Beach 2023
+20+ Best Things to Do at Woodbine Beach 2024

 I was fortunate to have a beach as my backyard while growing up in Toronto’s Beaches neighbourhood.
-I used to hang out at the beach, swim at the outdoor pool, and ride my bike along the Martin Goodman Trail.
+I used to hang out at Woodbine beach, swim at the outdoor pool, and ride my bike along the Martin Goodman Trail.

 When my children were younger, I took them to the splash pad and playground, indulged in ice cream cones, built sand castles, and swam in the lake.
-Today, I enjoy strolling along the Boardwalk, watching beach volleyball, and admiring the impressive Toronto skyline.

 Best Things to do at Woodbine Beach Park, Toronto